Francophone Communities in Canada and the World

 The United Nations (UN), the North Atlantic Treaty Organization (NATO), the Organization for Economic Cooperation and Development (OECD),

-the International Labour Bureau and International Red Cross use French as a language of communication.
+the International Labour Bureau and International Red Cross all use French as a language of communication.

 Rapport sur l'état de la Francophonie dans le monde.
 Données 1997/98 et six études inédites.
 Haut Conseil